-Biology at Advanced Level develops many of the topics you have already studied at GCSE and introduces you to some new and exciting areas of biology.
-The course covers the key concepts of Biology and practical skills are integrated through the course making the course academically challenging, varied and fun.
+Biology at A-Level develops many of the topics you have already studied at GCSE and introduces you to some new and exciting areas of biology.
+The course covers the key concepts of Biology and practical skills are integrated through the course, making the course academically challenging, varied and fun.

-Desirable Entry Requirements: If you are studying more than one science at A-Level, we would prefer you to have Grade 7 in these at GCSE
+Essential Entry Requirements: As well as the standard Sixth Form requirements, you must also have GCSE Biology Grade 6, or Combined Science Grade 6,6, and GCSE Mathematics Grade 6.
+If you are studying more than one science at A-Level, we would prefer you to have Grade 7 in these at GCSE.

 Paper 1 (H422/01) Biological Processes 2hours 15 minutes (37%)